jepetersohn/phase-3-guide/README.md

 ## Review

-We will do our best to pair with all of you several times throughout the phase.
+Github review is the most scalable way for us to give you feedback on your code.
+It is also the format you will be using in your professional career.
+If @-mentioend in a github review, your teachers will try to provide some feedback.
-We will be conducting code reviews for specific challenges.
-Some of these will happen on github's pull requests and others will happen live, face to face.
+We will also be conducting code reviews for specific challenges.

 ## Questions